-According to legend, St David died on 1 March and it has been a significant day of Welsh national pride ever since.
-People often wear a daffodil or leek to mark St David's day, as both are traditional symbols of Wales.
+According to legend, St David, or Dewi Sant, was a sixth-century bishop who spread his teachings and performed miracles around Wales.
+St David is said to have died on 1 March, which has become a significant day of Welsh national pride ever since.
+People often wear a daffodil or leek to mark St David's Day, as both are traditional symbols of Wales.

 Where to celebrate St David's Day 2018 in London:

 - Feast on a delicious Welsh Rarebit croissant from Dominique Ansel Bakery.

 - Be part of the Welsh celebrations at Borough Market, featuring traditional Welsh produce, cooking demonstrations and a live performance from Eschoir.
 1 Mar

 - Cheer on the Welsh rugby team during the NatWest Six Nations championship.
 3 Feb-17 Mar